jggautier/dataverse-scripts/README.md

 Scripts for automating things in a Dataverse repository/installation, plus some other scripts.
 The scripts are written using Python 3 and a Mac OS.
 Compatability with Python 2 and Windows is limited, although I plan to improve compatibility with Windows over time.

 ### get_dataset_PIDs.py
-Gets the persistent identifiers of any datasets in a given Dataverse installation or a given dataverse within that installation (and optionally all of the dataverses within that dataverse)
+Gets the persistent identifiers of any datasets in a given Dataverse installation or a given Dataverse collection within that installation (and optionally all of the Dataverse collections within that Dataverse collection)

 ### These scripts do things with a given list of dataset PIDs or dataverse collection aliases: